openedx/frontend-app-payment/docs/how_tos/feedback.rst

 This HOWTO explains how the API should act to use this feedback module within the `payment module`_ and overviews where and how frontend-app-payment puts the message from the API's response.

+This HOWTO also explores how frontend-app-payment handles API call errors in the payment module.
+The payment module catches most API call errors and sends them to the feedback module to show the user a nicely formatted error.

 .. _feedback module: https://github.com/openedx/frontend-app-payment/tree/master/src/feedback
 .. _payment module: https://github.com/openedx/frontend-app-payment/tree/master/src/payment